glynnbird/couchsnapshot/README.md

 snapshotting orders [==============================] 100% 0.0s
 ```

-This time it only fetches the data that has changed since the last snapshot, storing data a new folder.
+This time it only fetches the data that has changed since the last snapshot, storing data in a new folder.

 ```sh
 orders_2019-10-02T09:30:01.041Z